AndreaRibuoli/RIBY/README.md

 In a previous chapter we developed a tool that is useful again:

 ```
-bash-4.4$ playing_with_api_and_spaces.rb QSQCLI
+bash-4.4$ playing_with_api_and_spaces.rb QSQCLI | sort
 QSQCLI    QSYS      *NO       SQLAllocConnect
 QSQCLI    QSYS      *NO       SQLAllocEnv
 QSQCLI    QSYS      *NO       SQLAllocHandle
 QSQCLI    QSYS      *NO       SQLAllocStmt
 QSQCLI    QSYS      *NO       SQLBindCol
+QSQCLI    QSYS      *NO       SQLBindFileToCol
+QSQCLI    QSYS      *NO       SQLBindFileToParam
 QSQCLI    QSYS      *NO       SQLBindParam
+QSQCLI    QSYS      *NO       SQLBindParameter
 QSQCLI    QSYS      *NO       SQLCancel
 QSQCLI    QSYS      *NO       SQLCloseCursor
+QSQCLI    QSYS      *NO       SQLColAttribute
+QSQCLI    QSYS      *NO       SQLColAttributeW
 QSQCLI    QSYS      *NO       SQLColAttributes
+QSQCLI    QSYS      *NO       SQLColAttributesW
+QSQCLI    QSYS      *NO       SQLColumnPrivileges
+QSQCLI    QSYS      *NO       SQLColumnPrivilegesW
 QSQCLI    QSYS      *NO       SQLColumns
+QSQCLI    QSYS      *NO       SQLColumnsW
 QSQCLI    QSYS      *NO       SQLConnect
+QSQCLI    QSYS      *NO       SQLConnectW
 QSQCLI    QSYS      *NO       SQLCopyDesc
+QSQCLI    QSYS      *NO       SQLDataSources
+QSQCLI    QSYS      *NO       SQLDataSourcesW
 QSQCLI    QSYS      *NO       SQLDescribeCol
+QSQCLI    QSYS      *NO       SQLDescribeColW
+QSQCLI    QSYS      *NO       SQLDescribeParam
 QSQCLI    QSYS      *NO       SQLDisconnect
+QSQCLI    QSYS      *NO       SQLDriverConnect
+QSQCLI    QSYS      *NO       SQLDriverConnectW
 QSQCLI    QSYS      *NO       SQLEndTran
 QSQCLI    QSYS      *NO       SQLError
+QSQCLI    QSYS      *NO       SQLErrorW
 QSQCLI    QSYS      *NO       SQLExecDirect
+QSQCLI    QSYS      *NO       SQLExecDirectW
 QSQCLI    QSYS      *NO       SQLExecute
+QSQCLI    QSYS      *NO       SQLExtendedFetch
 QSQCLI    QSYS      *NO       SQLFetch
 QSQCLI    QSYS      *NO       SQLFetchScroll
+QSQCLI    QSYS      *NO       SQLForeignKeys
+QSQCLI    QSYS      *NO       SQLForeignKeysW
 QSQCLI    QSYS      *NO       SQLFreeConnect
 QSQCLI    QSYS      *NO       SQLFreeEnv
 QSQCLI    QSYS      *NO       SQLFreeHandle
 QSQCLI    QSYS      *NO       SQLFreeStmt
 QSQCLI    QSYS      *NO       SQLGetCol
+QSQCLI    QSYS      *NO       SQLGetConnectAttr
+QSQCLI    QSYS      *NO       SQLGetConnectAttrW
 QSQCLI    QSYS      *NO       SQLGetConnectOption
+QSQCLI    QSYS      *NO       SQLGetConnectOptionW
 QSQCLI    QSYS      *NO       SQLGetCursorName
-QSQCLI    QSYS      *NO       SQLGetConnectAttr
+QSQCLI    QSYS      *NO       SQLGetCursorNameW
 QSQCLI    QSYS      *NO       SQLGetData
 QSQCLI    QSYS      *NO       SQLGetDescField
+QSQCLI    QSYS      *NO       SQLGetDescFieldW
 QSQCLI    QSYS      *NO       SQLGetDescRec
+QSQCLI    QSYS      *NO       SQLGetDescRecW
 QSQCLI    QSYS      *NO       SQLGetDiagField
+QSQCLI    QSYS      *NO       SQLGetDiagFieldW
 QSQCLI    QSYS      *NO       SQLGetDiagRec
+QSQCLI    QSYS      *NO       SQLGetDiagRecW
 QSQCLI    QSYS      *NO       SQLGetEnvAttr
 QSQCLI    QSYS      *NO       SQLGetFunctions
 QSQCLI    QSYS      *NO       SQLGetInfo
+QSQCLI    QSYS      *NO       SQLGetInfoW
+QSQCLI    QSYS      *NO       SQLGetLength
+QSQCLI    QSYS      *NO       SQLGetPosition
+QSQCLI    QSYS      *NO       SQLGetPositionW
 QSQCLI    QSYS      *NO       SQLGetStmtAttr
+QSQCLI    QSYS      *NO       SQLGetStmtAttrW
 QSQCLI    QSYS      *NO       SQLGetStmtOption
+QSQCLI    QSYS      *NO       SQLGetStmtOptionW
+QSQCLI    QSYS      *NO       SQLGetSubString
+QSQCLI    QSYS      *NO       SQLGetSubStringW
+QSQCLI    QSYS      *NO       SQLGetTypeInfo
+QSQCLI    QSYS      *NO       SQLGetTypeInfoW
 QSQCLI    QSYS      *NO       SQLLanguages
+QSQCLI    QSYS      *NO       SQLMoreResults
+QSQCLI    QSYS      *NO       SQLNativeSql
+QSQCLI    QSYS      *NO       SQLNativeSqlW
+QSQCLI    QSYS      *NO       SQLNextResult
+QSQCLI    QSYS      *NO       SQLNumParams
 QSQCLI    QSYS      *NO       SQLNumResultCols
 QSQCLI    QSYS      *NO       SQLParamData
+QSQCLI    QSYS      *NO       SQLParamOptions
 QSQCLI    QSYS      *NO       SQLPrepare
+QSQCLI    QSYS      *NO       SQLPrepareW
+QSQCLI    QSYS      *NO       SQLPrimaryKeys
+QSQCLI    QSYS      *NO       SQLPrimaryKeysW
+QSQCLI    QSYS      *NO       SQLProcedureColumns
+QSQCLI    QSYS      *NO       SQLProcedureColumnsW
+QSQCLI    QSYS      *NO       SQLProcedures
+QSQCLI    QSYS      *NO       SQLProceduresW
 QSQCLI    QSYS      *NO       SQLPutData
 QSQCLI    QSYS      *NO       SQLReleaseEnv
 QSQCLI    QSYS      *NO       SQLRowCount
 QSQCLI    QSYS      *NO       SQLSetConnectAttr
+QSQCLI    QSYS      *NO       SQLSetConnectAttrW
 QSQCLI    QSYS      *NO       SQLSetConnectOption
+QSQCLI    QSYS      *NO       SQLSetConnectOptionW
 QSQCLI    QSYS      *NO       SQLSetCursorName
+QSQCLI    QSYS      *NO       SQLSetCursorNameW
 QSQCLI    QSYS      *NO       SQLSetDescField
+QSQCLI    QSYS      *NO       SQLSetDescFieldW
 QSQCLI    QSYS      *NO       SQLSetDescRec
 QSQCLI    QSYS      *NO       SQLSetEnvAttr
 QSQCLI    QSYS      *NO       SQLSetParam
 QSQCLI    QSYS      *NO       SQLSetStmtAttr
+QSQCLI    QSYS      *NO       SQLSetStmtAttrW
 QSQCLI    QSYS      *NO       SQLSetStmtOption
+QSQCLI    QSYS      *NO       SQLSetStmtOptionW
 QSQCLI    QSYS      *NO       SQLSpecialColumns
+QSQCLI    QSYS      *NO       SQLSpecialColumnsW
+QSQCLI    QSYS      *NO       SQLStartTran
 QSQCLI    QSYS      *NO       SQLStatistics
+QSQCLI    QSYS      *NO       SQLStatisticsW
+QSQCLI    QSYS      *NO       SQLTablePrivileges
+QSQCLI    QSYS      *NO       SQLTablePrivilegesW
 QSQCLI    QSYS      *NO       SQLTables
-QSQCLI    QSYS      *NO       SQLTransact
-QSQCLI    QSYS      *NO       SQLExtendedFetch
-QSQCLI    QSYS      *NO       SQLBindParameter
-QSQCLI    QSYS      *NO       SQLDataSources
-QSQCLI    QSYS      *NO       SQLDescribeParam
-QSQCLI    QSYS      *NO       SQLForeignKeys
-QSQCLI    QSYS      *NO       SQLGetTypeInfo
-QSQCLI    QSYS      *NO       SQLMoreResults
-QSQCLI    QSYS      *NO       SQLNativeSql
-QSQCLI    QSYS      *NO       SQLNumParams
-QSQCLI    QSYS      *NO       SQLPrimaryKeys
-QSQCLI    QSYS      *NO       SQLProcedureColumns
-QSQCLI    QSYS      *NO       SQLProcedures
-QSQCLI    QSYS      *NO       SQLDriverConnect
-QSQCLI    QSYS      *NO       SQLGetLength
-QSQCLI    QSYS      *NO       SQLGetPosition
-QSQCLI    QSYS      *NO       SQLGetSubString
-QSQCLI    QSYS      *NO       SQLBindFileToCol
-QSQCLI    QSYS      *NO       SQLBindFileToParam
-QSQCLI    QSYS      *NO       SQLParamOptions
-QSQCLI    QSYS      *NO       SQLNextResult
-QSQCLI    QSYS      *NO       SQLStartTran
-QSQCLI    QSYS      *NO       SQLColumnPrivileges
-QSQCLI    QSYS      *NO       SQLTablePrivileges
-QSQCLI    QSYS      *NO       SQLColAttribute
-QSQCLI    QSYS      *NO       SQLColAttributeW
-QSQCLI    QSYS      *NO       SQLColAttributesW
-QSQCLI    QSYS      *NO       SQLColumnsW
-QSQCLI    QSYS      *NO       SQLConnectW
-QSQCLI    QSYS      *NO       SQLDescribeColW
-QSQCLI    QSYS      *NO       SQLErrorW
-QSQCLI    QSYS      *NO       SQLExecDirectW
-QSQCLI    QSYS      *NO       SQLGetConnectOptionW
-QSQCLI    QSYS      *NO       SQLGetCursorNameW
-QSQCLI    QSYS      *NO       SQLGetConnectAttrW
-QSQCLI    QSYS      *NO       SQLGetDescFieldW
-QSQCLI    QSYS      *NO       SQLGetDescRecW
-QSQCLI    QSYS      *NO       SQLGetDiagFieldW
-QSQCLI    QSYS      *NO       SQLGetDiagRecW
-QSQCLI    QSYS      *NO       SQLGetInfoW
-QSQCLI    QSYS      *NO       SQLGetStmtAttrW
-QSQCLI    QSYS      *NO       SQLGetStmtOptionW
-QSQCLI    QSYS      *NO       SQLPrepareW
-QSQCLI    QSYS      *NO       SQLSetConnectAttrW
-QSQCLI    QSYS      *NO       SQLSetConnectOptionW
-QSQCLI    QSYS      *NO       SQLSetCursorNameW
-QSQCLI    QSYS      *NO       SQLSetDescFieldW
-QSQCLI    QSYS      *NO       SQLSetStmtAttrW
-QSQCLI    QSYS      *NO       SQLSetStmtOptionW
-QSQCLI    QSYS      *NO       SQLStatisticsW
-QSQCLI    QSYS      *NO       SQLDataSourcesW
 QSQCLI    QSYS      *NO       SQLTablesW
-QSQCLI    QSYS      *NO       SQLForeignKeysW
-QSQCLI    QSYS      *NO       SQLGetTypeInfoW
-QSQCLI    QSYS      *NO       SQLNativeSqlW
-QSQCLI    QSYS      *NO       SQLPrimaryKeysW
-QSQCLI    QSYS      *NO       SQLProcedureColumnsW
-QSQCLI    QSYS      *NO       SQLProceduresW
-QSQCLI    QSYS      *NO       SQLDriverConnectW
-QSQCLI    QSYS      *NO       SQLGetPositionW
-QSQCLI    QSYS      *NO       SQLGetSubStringW
-QSQCLI    QSYS      *NO       SQLColumnPrivilegesW
-QSQCLI    QSYS      *NO       SQLTablePrivilegesW
-QSQCLI    QSYS      *NO       SQLSpecialColumnsW
+QSQCLI    QSYS      *NO       SQLTransact$
-$
 ```

 If we execute, and filter, the following dump: